 “A year after a voice injury (sustained through thyroid surgery), I was disheartened by changes in my voice and unsure how to improve.
 Doctors considered the changes permanent.
 But Joanna’s expertise pinpointed the functional aspects of my voice that had been impacted, and she had not only solutions to recover the capacity of my voice, but gave me manageable and clear steps to follow to get there.
 Her guidance included exercises to restore my voice, the reassurance of restoration she gained through lived experience, and referrals to other voice team specialists to round out my recovery.
 I’m exceptionally grateful for her insight and skill.”

 “I just had a lesson with Joanna and it was wonderful!
-Don’t let the idea of it being over Skype throw you off, she has a fantastic ear.
+Don’t let the idea of it being [online] throw you off, she has a fantastic ear.
 But importantly, she made me feel welcomed, not judged, and that it really was possible to sing after not singing for a decade.
 Our session was fun, informative, and so encouraging.
 I ended up singing to myself all day afterwards – part of that was due to the 90’s earworm we grooved to at the end, I’m sure!
 Thank you Joanna!”